-Jenn is married to her best friend and love of her life, Bert, with two wonderful girls.
-Samantha is 18, and soon graduating from high school, and Lexi is 9.
-Jenn has been a business consultant with McDonald’s Corporation for close to 30 years, where her first real introduction to intimate charity work began with the Ronald McDonald House Charities.
+Jenn is married to her best friend and love of her life, Bert, and has two wonderful daughters, Samantha and Lexi.
+Jenn currently works with Dunkin’ Donuts Brand serving as an Operations Manager.
 Jenn enjoys many activities, but her passion is competitive show jumping in the equestrian world.
-In fact, she has designed and executed two different annual walks for cancer, the latest one, Hoofin’ For The Cure, involves her horse Maximus.
+In fact, she has designed and executed two different annual walks for cancer, one of them, Hoofin’ For The Cure, involved her horse Maximus.

-Jenn is an 8 year breast cancer survivor who was just recently diagnosed with Li-Fraumeni Syndrome.
+Jenn is a breast cancer survivor who was diagnosed with Li-Fraumeni syndrome just a few years back.
 Jenn is committed to advocating for all those who battle cancer, whether they are a patient or a researcher, in creating positive and hopeful outcomes.
 She always knew it was a possibility that she could develop cancer, as her mother died of breast cancer after an 8 year fight.
 Her mother taught her to be positive and live her life to the fullest no matter what the circumstances; to see the glass half full with her mother’s inspiration at the forefront.

 Susan Faulkner lives in Michigan with two growing boys and her husband.
 In addition to running, participating in triathlons and creating mosaics, Susan has dedicated her professional career to serving non-profit organizations through her expertise in organizational development operations management.